thevxn/dish/README.md

 ### alerting

 When a socket test fails, it's always good to be notified.
-For this purpose, dish provides three different ways of doing so (can be combined):
+For this purpose, dish provides 4 different ways of doing so (can be combined):

 + test results upload to a remote JSON API (via `-updateURL` flag)
 + failed sockets list as the Telegram message body (via Telegram-related flags, see the help output above)
 + failed count and last test timestamp update to Pushgateway for Prometheus (via `-pushgw` and `-target` flags)
++ test results push to a webhook URL (via the `webhookURL` and `webhooks` flags)

 ![telegram-alerting](/.github/savla-dish-telegram.png)